TheCoolerMS3/dhilly-game-2021-assets/README.md

 * Dhilly Game 3 (GB Studio 3 port, version 1.1)
 * Dhilly Game 6 Demo (2022) (I do have this, but for several reasons sharing it would be inapproprate, contact me if you need this)
 * Probably other things, idk
+* Dhilly Game 27 (This is entirely a StanDX project and would have no business on my Google Drive, ask him if you need this)